Transports Publics du Chablais: Investment

 On 27 August 2007 it was announced that major works, involving extensive, temporary, closures requiring trains service replaced by buses, would take place over the winter months involving all the Transports Publics du Chablais railway lines.

-There are also plans, awaiting approval, for the extension of the Aigle-Leysin line.
-If this can be extended to the Berneuse passengers will be able to travel, without transfers, to a site which has views of the Alps, Jura and Lake Geneva.
+There are also plans, for the extension of the Aigle-Leysin line towards the Berneuse gondola.
+If this extension happens passengers will be able to travel, with transfers, to a site which has views of the Alps, Jura and Lake Geneva.

 Landslide problems

 Following research into landslide problems on sections of the line it was found necessary to carry out urgent work.
 The Aigle-Sepey-Diablerets line closed for one week over the Christmas and New Year period 2006/7 and for a month from 27 March 2007, following the end of the high season for tourists, the largest users of the line.
 This is not a new problem for the line which needs work to stabilise the adjacent soil and rock, much of which is covered in coniferous forest.
 The work was carried out in four stages, the initial work being to erect just over 150 m of mesh barrier to prevent falling rock reaching the line and to offer protection to the workers on later stages of the scheme when supporting walls were rebuilt.
 During the work the trains were replaced by bus services covering the affected parts of the line.
 The total cost of CHF 1.5 million, seen as an investment by the Transport Public Chablais, saw the line fully reopened by the end of April 2007.